Evidence, Anatomy,

 Select a country on the map or from the dropdown.

 Global HIV figures are UNAIDS 2024 estimates.
-Country rows are curated illustrative estimates; prevention, policy, and stigma scores are editorial composites.
+Country rows are curated illustrative estimates; epidemic-growth trends draw on UNAIDS estimates, and prevention, policy, stigma, and sex-education-gap scores are editorial composites.
 Comparisons are informational and not evidence of causation.
 Estimate · fallback

 Country Comparison